 - No other bids are higher than yours,

 - Your Maximum Secret Bid is reached, or

-- You are declared the highest bidder at the end of the online marketplace.
+- You are declared the highest bidder at the end of the auction.

-- It is your responsibility to monitor the outcome and status of your bids on the online marketplace website and, in the event that you are outbid by another bidder with a higher Maximum Secret Bid, determine whether to continue bidding on an item.
+- It is your responsibility to monitor the outcome and status of your bids on the Website and, in the event that you are outbid by another bidder with a higher Maximum Secret Bid, determine whether to continue bidding on an item.
 If you are outbid by another bidder with a higher Maximum Secret Bid, you must submit a new Maximum Secret Bid in order to continue your bidding on that item.
 If you submit a new Maximum Secret Bid, that bid supersedes all your previous bids on that item.
-The amount of the new bid must be at least $10 more than the current leading bid on the item (or $100 for items over $10,000 in value and $1 for items under $100 in value), and the quantity must be the same as or greater than the highest quantity in any of your previous Maximum Secret Bids on that item.
+The amount of the new bid must be at least $10 more than the current leading bid on the item for items with a value of less than $10,000 (or $100 more than the leading bid on the item for items with a value equal or greater than $10,000), and the quantity must be the same as or greater than the highest quantity in any of your previous Maximum Secret Bids on that item.

 - If your Maximum Secret Bid is exactly the same as another bidder's previously-placed Maximum Secret Bid on the same item, the bidder whose bid was placed first shall be declared the leading bidder.

 - At April 15, 2013 the final day of the Auction, the final highest bid for each item will be determined.

 - You are able to view the high bids for each item on the Website at all times.